nixheads/mounter2/README.md

 A message from the developer:

   Apologies for no further updates, i consider the code in good working order.
-  My lift took some unexpected turns and I have moved away from that github account, As the original dev under a new name, and login I am unsure how to properly adress the change.
+  My life took some unexpected turns and I have moved away from my dreemsoul github account, As the original dev under a new name, and login I am unsure how to properly adress the change.
   However the final version and any future updates will be held on github.com/nixheads.